This Guide Memo covers approval procedures and policies for naming Stanford University facilities and land features.

 a.
 New Facilities and Land Features

 Names proposed for Stanford University facilities and land features require the review of the Office of Development, Land, Buildings and Real Estate (LBRE)/University Architect/Campus Planning and Design (UA/CPD), and the Office of Campus Engagement for possible conflicts and other University-wide implications before submission to the President for approval.
-Facilities and land features covered by this requirement include: buildings and the components of buildings (classrooms, laboratories, auditoria, conference and seminar rooms); ornamental structures; streets; fountains; courts; plazas; gardens; etc.
+Facilities and land features covered by this requirement include: buildings and the components of buildings (classrooms, laboratories, auditoria, conference and seminar rooms); ornamental structures; streets; fountains; courts; plazas; gardens; etc. This policy applies to facilities and features developed and used by Stanford including but not limited to the following locations: the Main Campus and Foothills, Stanford Redwood City Campus, university occupied facilities in the Stanford Research Park, and Hopkins Marine Station.

 b.
 Renaming Facilities and Land Features